 - Professionals without a law degree who have at least five years of work experience related to international business law, such as contract management, trade, negotiation, regulation, or governance.

 Specialization StructureThe International Business Law specialization is a 1 year (four terms) full-time program.
 All courses in require in-person attendance and are scheduled in a variety of formats (daytime, evening, weekend and intensive) across both Osgoode Hall and OsgoodePD campuses.
 Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
 Elective courses can be drawn from Osgoode Hall’s JD specialization and from other OsgoodePD LLM specializations (subject to space availability).

 Program Requirements Overview

-- Introduction to Canadian Law and Legal Research and Writing for International Students
+- Introduction to Canadian Law (3 credits) and Legal Research and Writing for International Students (3 credits)

 - At least 21 credits of core courses